lardemua/atom_documentation/docs/procedures.md

   <figcaption align=center>Calibration of AgrobV2.</figcaption>
 </figure>

+#### Calibrating intrinsic parameters

+ATOM also supports intrinsic camera calibration (for now just RGB modality), but requires a first guess for these parameters.

+We compute a first guess using the [ROS monocular camera calibration](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) for rgb cameras, and the [depth camera intrinsic calibration](http://wiki.ros.org/openni_launch/Tutorials/IntrinsicCalibration) for depth cameras.
+After these calibrations are carried out, the sensor drivers publish calibrated [camera_info messages](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/CameraInfo.html) which are saved to the bag files that is used for calibration, and then used a as first guess for ATOM's intrinsic parameter estimation.
+Intrinsic calibration runs simultaneous with the extrinsic calibration.

-#### Advanced usage - Two stage calibration for robotic systems with an anchored sensor
+#### Two stage calibration for robotic systems with an anchored sensor

 When one sensor is set to be anchored in the calibration/config.yml file, i.e. this [file](https://github.com/lardemua/atlascar2/blob/6850dfe2209e3f5e9c7a3ca66a2b98054ebed256/atlascar2_calibration/calibration/config.yml#L99) for the AtlaCar2, we recommend a two stage procedure to achieve a more accurate calibration: